 The course is designed for researchers, dietetic and nutritional practitioners and those who would like to further their training in dietary assessment methods.

-It has been developed and run by The University of Aberdeen dietary assessment team who are a group with a wide range of experience including staff from the Public Health Nutrition Research Group, the Musculoskeletal Research Group and the Rowett Institute of Nutrition and Health.
+Both courses have been developed and run by the University of Aberdeen dietary assessment team who are a group with a wide range of experience including staff from the Public Health Nutrition Research Group, the Musculoskeletal Research Group and the Rowett Institute of Nutrition and Health.

-Course endorsed for CPD by the British Dietetic Association and the Association for Nutrition
+Advanced Course endorsed for CPD by the Association for Nutrition

 For further information visit the acdam homepage